puppe1990/blog-matheus-puppe/clg5fv4k5000l09mk3twhd6pk.md

 ---

 In the ever-evolving landscape of software development, applications must adapt to changing requirements.
 Object-oriented design (OOD) aims to arrange code in such a way that it easily accommodates these changes.
 Although the principles and patterns of OOD are crucial, applying them effectively requires a harmonious blend of theory and practice.
-In this article, we'll explore the key points from Chapter 1 of our journey into mastering object-oriented design.
+In this article, we'll explore the key points from Chapter 1 of Book **Practical Object-Oriented Design: An Agile Primer Using Ruby by Sandy Metz** of our journey into mastering object-oriented design.

 **Embracing Change with Object-Oriented Design**